Data Exporter Guidance – Infrastructure

 • Next, you need to select the year(s) you would like to include in your data export and choose a format for the file generated.

-Several variables are available for download for multiple years (e.g. the GRESB Score of the Asset & Fund Assessments is available from 2016 to 2020).
+Several variables are available for download for multiple years (e.g. the GRESB Score of the Asset & Fund Assessments is available from 2017.
 However, given that the content of the GRESB Assessments evolves over time, some variables may only exist as from a certain year.

 • Select criteria to filter the variable list.
 Any options selected from the opening panels will be applied as a filter to the variable list at the bottom of the Data Exports page, from which selected variables will be ultimately included in the downloadable file.
 Given that the number of data points is significant, we strongly recommend users to look through the relevant Reference Guide (see above) prior to using filters in order to locate the data points they are looking for.